tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step7_tags_object.md

 ## Defining tags at the root level

-At the root level, the [`tags` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#tagObject) lists all the tags that are used in the [operation objects](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#operationObject) (which appear within the `paths` object, as explained in [step 4](pubapis_openapi_step4_paths_object.html)).
+At the root level, the [`tags` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#tagObject) lists all the tags that are used in the [operation objects](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#operationObject) (which appear within the `paths` object, as explained in [Step 4: The paths object](pubapis_openapi_step4_paths_object.html)).
 Here's an example of the `tags` object for our OpenWeatherMap API:

 ```yaml
 tags: